Celebrate Poetry Month by Reading Poetry

 The Academy of American Poets actually has 30 ideas for your Poetry Month celebration plans.
 One of them is to subscribe to the Academy’s poetry series, Poem-a-Day.
 You can receive your daily poetry fix by email or through the online site.
 If you need more than one new poem per day, there are other poem-a-day sites, including Poetry Daily.

 Of course, we have plenty to offer the reader and writer of poetry here at CCPL.
 Online, the best database we have to access new and old poetry is The Literary Resource Center, which makes it easy to search through thousands of classic poems online.
-Surprisingly, to me, The Literary Resource Center offers online access to poems in journals I’d normally expect to drive to a university library to read, such as Parnassus, Beloit Poetry Journal, The Antioch Review, and Chicago Review.
+Surprisingly, to me, The Literary Resource Center offers online access to poems in journals I’d normally expect to drive to a university library to read, such as Parnassus, Beloit Poetry Journal, The Antioch Review.
 All you need is a library card.

 In print, we also have many collections of poetry; you’ll find them primarily but not exclusively in the Dewey Decimal 808 – 812 section.
 Browsing our catalog will lead you to a wide variety of collections: poems by one writer (After: poems, by Jane Hirshfield) or by many (Good Poems for Hard Times, selected and introduced by Garrison Keillor).
 We also have a large collection of books of poetry written primarily for children (The Bill Martin Jr. Big Book of Poetry).